-Consistent with Standard 1.3 Program Evaluation, the program will collect and analyze evidence of student learning on the universal required competencies and use that evidence to guide program improvement.
-The intent is for each program to state what its graduates will know and be able to do; how the program assesses student learning; and how the program uses evidence of student learning for programmatic improvement.
+Consistent with Standard 1.3 Program Evaluation, the Program will collect and analyze evidence of student learning on the required competencies and use that evidence to guide program improvement.
+The intent is for each program to state what its graduates will know and be able to do; how the program assesses student learning; and how the program uses evidence of student learning for program improvement.

-In preparing its Self-Study Report for Standard 5, the program should consider the following basic question: does the program sustain high quality graduate educational outcomes?
+In preparing its SSR for Standard 5, the Program should consider the following basic question: does the program sustain high quality graduate educational outcomes?
 This question has three major parts:

-- PART A: How does the program define what students are expected to know and to be able to do upon graduation with respect to the required universal required competencies and/or mission-specific required competencies in ways that are consistent with its mission? - PART B: How does the program know how well its students are meeting faculty expectations for learning on the required (or other) competencies? - PART C: How does the program use evidence about the extent of student learning on the required (or other) competencies for program improvement?
+- PART A: How does the program define what students are expected to know and to be able to do with respect to the required universal competencies and/or required/elective competencies in ways that are consistent with its mission? - PART B: How does the program know how well its students are meeting faculty expectations for learning on the required (or other) competencies? - PART C: How does the program use evidence about the extent of student learning on the required (or other) competencies for program improvement?

-The program's answers to questions in these three areas will constitute the bulk of the self-study narrative for Standard 5.
+The program's answers to these three questions will constitute the bulk of the self-study narrative for Standard 5.

-COPRA requests that the program submit within its Self-Study Report, a written plan or planning template that addresses how it plans to assess each competency, when it will be assessing each competency, who is responsible for assessing each competency, and what measures will be used to assess each competency.
-The plan should be uploaded as a PDF to the Self-Study Appendices page.
+COPRA requests that programs submit within their Self Studies, a written plan or planning template that addresses how they plan to assess each competency, when they will be assessing each competency, who is responsible for assessing each competency, and what measures will be used to assess each competency.
+The plan may be articulated within the appropriate text boxes and questions below or uploaded as a pdf at the bottom of the online web form.
 The plan should be connected to the program's overall mission and goals and should be sustainable given the resources available to the program.